MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/username-password-authentication.md

 In your desktop application, you can use the Username/Password flow to acquire a token silently.
 No UI is required when using the application.

-### This flow is not recommended
+### Recommendation

+>[!WARNING]
-This flow is **not recommended** because your application asking a user for their password is not secure.
-For more information about this problem, see [this article](https://news.microsoft.com/features/whats-solution-growing-problem-passwords-says-microsoft/).
-The preferred flow for acquiring a token silently on Windows domain joined machines is [Integrated Windows Authentication](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Integrated-Windows-Authentication).
-Otherwise you can also use [Device code flow](../desktop-mobile/device-code-flow.md)
+> This flow is **not recommended** because your application will be asking a user for their password directly, which is not secure.
+For more information about the problem, see [this article](https://news.microsoft.com/features/whats-solution-growing-problem-passwords-says-microsoft/).
+The preferred flow for acquiring a token silently on Windows is the [Windows broker](wam.md).
+Otherwise you can also use [Device code flow](../desktop-mobile/device-code-flow.md).

-> Although this is useful in some cases (DevOps scenarios), if you want to use Username/password in interactive scenarios where you provide your onw UI, you should really think about how to move away from it.
+Although this is useful in some cases (DevOps scenarios), if you want to use Username/password in interactive scenarios where you provide your onw UI, you should really think about how to move away from it.
 By using username/password you are giving-up a number of things:

-> - core tenants of modern identity: password gets fished, replayed.
-Because we have this concept of a share secret that can be intercepted.
-> This is incompatible with passwordless.
+- Core tenants of modern identity: password gets phished, replayed.
+Because we have the concept of a shared secret that can be intercepted, this approach is incompatible with passwordless guidelines.
-> - users who need to do MFA won't be able to sign-in (as there is no interaction)
+- Users who need to do MFA won't be able to sign-in (as there is no interaction)
-> - Users won't be able to do single sign-on
+- Users won't be able to do single sign-on

 ### Constraints